IreneFP/Interactive-Lab-Hub/Lab 3/README.md

 ### What lessons can you take away from the WoZ interactions for designing a more autonomous version of the system

-Since this is more of an experiment than a functional object, I would iterate on three elements that influenciate people's trust on the object:
+Since this is more of an experiment than a functional object, I would iterate on three elements that influence people's trust in the object (they are written by order of priority):
+- The voice's tone
-- The voice
+- The questions that are being asked and their order
--
+- The delays

 ### How could you use your system to create a dataset of interaction?
 What other sensing modalities would make sense to capture?

+It would be nice to measure the heart rate as well, to see how this one increases when certain questions are being asked.
+Regarding the dataset, I think this experiment can help collect more qualitative than quantitative measurements.
+For instance, gathering the reactions I got from the second participant, like an extreme laugh or touching the neck when they are nervous.